mdb/testing-with-xvfb/README.md

 # testing-with-xvfb

-My JSConf 2015 presentation on Headless Testing Against Real Web Browsers.
+A presentation on Headless Testing Against Real Web Browsers.

 The slides can be viewed online at [mdb.github.io/testing-with-xvfb](http://mdb.github.io/testing-with-xvfb).